decentraland/documentation/content/player/dao/grants/community-grants.md

 * The number of contributions to Decentraland Documentation
 * The number of contributions to the Awesome Repository.

-### 4- In-World Content
+### 4- In-World Building
-In-World Content granteesdevelop attractive experiences in Decentraland that generate retention of users.
+In-World Content grantees develop attractive experiences in Decentraland that generate retention of users.
 The experiences can take the form of scenes, games, and events, in any case, consumed by players through the reference client.

 **Requirements:**